xevg/imessagedb/README.md

 **-t {text,html}, --output_type {text,html}** The type of output, either *text* or *html*.
 If this option is not provided it will default to `html`.

 **--start_time START_TIME** <br>
 **--end_time END_TIME** By default, the program will process all messages.
-If you want to restrict that to particular timeframe, you can specify the `--start-time` and/or `--end_time` options in the  YYYY-MM-DD HH:MM:SS  format
+If you want to restrict that to particular timeframe, you can specify the `--start-time` and/or `--end_time` options

+**--split_output SPLIT_OUTPUT** Split the html output into files with this many messages per file

 **-i, --inline**   Show the attachments inline.
 By default, the attachments will show as links that you can hover over and it will pop up the attachment.
 With this option, it will put them